Hyundai Tiburon: TS (2005–2006) Australian limited editions

 In Australia, a limited edition TS was released in October 2005.
 It had a unique "tiger orange" color paintjob (a color that was not available for any other model) and an extra high rear spoiler.
 The TS also sported stiffer suspension dampening and a slightly thicker (22mm) rear sway bar.
 Black leather trim with red stitching, sunroof and other extras were included as standard.
 The name TS stands for "Tiger Shark", referring to its exclusive orange color and the shark origins of the Tiburon name.

 Only 80 of these 2005 TS models were released.
 Each had an individually numbered ID plate inside the driver's door frame.
 Number 1 had a manual transmission, and number 80 had an automatic transmission.

 A limited edition TS of the 2006 model was also released in 2006.
 It was available in a unique "vivid blue" paintjob.
 Only 62 of these were released.
 These also had a plaque inside the drivers side door, however, this didn't list the build number unlike the 2005 edition.

+The TS came standard with the 2.7 litre V6 engine paired to the 6 speed manual transmission.

 GK F/L2 (2006–2008)

 A more comprehensive facelift was launched in November 2006 for the 2007 model year, named the Coupe SIII in markets such as the UK, this time altering the appearance of the car enough to designate it the fourth generation or GK F/L2 reminiscent of the RD1 and RD2 denotations.

 The headlights are thinner and angled more aggressively; somewhat similar to the original Tiburon headlights with more straight/sharp lines.
 The tail lights are similar to the RD2 and GK1 but are somewhat smaller and reflect an aftermarket styling.
-The fenders lose the "gill fins" and other small changes are seen.

-The interior is updated with brushed aluminium accents, new blue backlight scheme for gauges and instrumentation and new seats.
+The fenders lose the tall "gill fins" and a smaller gill insert is present instead.
+The radio antenna on the F/L2 is integrated into the rear hatch glass rather than being a separate mast, and the interiors received an updated blue backlight scheme for gauges and instrumentation.

+On SE models (US), the interior is updated with brushed aluminium accents.
+The SE trim (US) was also equipped with larger 12 inch front brake rotors and a slightly stiffer suspension.

-Hyundai later introduced the limited, special edition TSIII (UK).
-This upgraded, limited edition included quilted leather interior with embroidered logos, stiffer sports suspension, quad exhaust exit pipes, a higher level rear spoiler and an anthracite finish to the alloy wheels.
+Hyundai later introduced the limited edition TSIII (UK).
+This edition included, in addition to the enhancements found on the SE model (US), a quilted leather interior with embroidered logos, quad exhaust exit pipes, and an anthracite finish to the 17" alloy wheels.
 The performance of the TSIII remained the same as the SIII.
 This is the last model made.